rootstrap/apple_auth/README.md

 ## Usage

-This show you an example of a settings
+Here's an example of how to configure the gem:

 ```ruby
 AppleAuth.configure do |config|